 The villi help to absorb nutrients from your food.
 Only the small bowel biopsy diagnoses whether or not you have coeliac disease.

 If the antibodies are in the normal range, then coeliac disease is not suspected at that time.
 However, one test for coeliac disease does not mean you are negative for life.
 You can develop the disease at any age so it may be suggested that the blood screening test be repeated every 3-5 years, with gluten in the diet.

-There may be circumstances where children are not biopsied, but the blood tests need to be extremely high to diagnose without biopsy.
-The Medical Advisory Board to Coeliac Australia support the use of biopsies to diagnose coeliac disease.
+There may be circumstances where adults and children are diagnosed without a biopsy.
+The blood antibody tests need to be extremely high and fulfil certain criteria in those cases.
+The Medical Advisory Board to Coeliac Australia support the use of biopsies to diagnose coeliac disease, when ever possible.

 If you have not been eating gluten and need to test for coeliac disease, a genetic test is available to narrow down the group of people who may need to load gluten back to the diet for the antibody tests.
 The genetic test can also indicate if you require repeated blood antibody tests.